List of tallest buildings in Adelaide: 1970s–1990s

 Adelaide skyline in 1995, with Myer Center in middle.

 The height of the new AMP Building was soon matched by SKM House in 1971, and hence the two shared the title of Adelaide's tallest building for a while.
 They would be surpassed definitively by the Grenfell Centre in 1975, which was the first building in the city to surpass 100 m (328 ft) in height, specifically at 103 m (338 ft) tall.
 Due to its dark exterior and boxy shape, it has been given the nickname of "Black Stump".
-13 years later, the Grenfell Centre would be overtaken by Telstra House (now known by its address, 30 Pirie) in 1987.
+13 years later, the Grenfell Centre would be overtaken by Telstra House (now known by its address, 30 Pirie Street) in 1987.

 Only a year later, Telstra House would itself be surpassed by State Bank Building, now RAA Place, in 1988.
 At a height of 132 m (432 ft), it was considerably taller than Telstra Place, and would remain as Adelaide's tallest building for over three decades until 2019.
 Often considered as one of the city's most iconic edifices, the building has been known under various names before its current designation of RAA Place.
 Built for and initially named after the State Bank of South Australia, the building was renamed only three years later to BankSA Building, after the collapse of the bank in 1991.
 It was then purchased by global energy company Santos Limited, and renamed Santos House in 1997.
 BankSA's new owners, Westpac, then acquired the building in 2007, whereupon it became known as Westpac House.
 Finally, in 2022, the Royal Automobile Association (RAA) purchased naming rights for the building.

-Skyline of Adelaide in 2002, InterContinental in centre on the right of the now-RAA Place.
+Skyline of Adelaide in 2002, InterContinental Adelaide in centre on the right of the now-RAA Place.

 Adelaide's tallest hotel building at the time, the InterContinental Adelaide (then a Hyatt Regency Hotel), was built between 1988 and 1989.
 It was located next to, and built alongside the Adelaide Convention Centre, which opened only a year prior in 1987.
 The building underwent an extensive renovation in 2021.

 One of Adelaide's most unique high-rises is a tower inside the Myer Centre, a shopping mall that opened in 1991.
 A six-storey office tower named Terrace Towers was constructed behind the two historic buildings, sitting atop the centre; in total, the high-rise amounted to 18 storeys.
 The tower and mall's postmodern design was inspired by Victorian architecture, and contains a clock face on the north, western and eastern sides of the tower.